oven-sh/bun/docs/guides/ecosystem/nextjs.md

 ---

 {% callout %}
-Next.js currently relies on Node.js APIs that Bun does not yet implement.
+The Next.js [App Router](https://nextjs.org/docs/app) currently relies on Node.js APIs that Bun does not yet implement.
 The guide below uses Bun to initialize a project and install dependencies, but it uses Node.js to run the dev server.
 {% /callout %}

 ---